MoustaphaElPsyCongroo/holberton-simple_shell/README.md

 ## _Introduction_

 A Shell is the software program that provides a user interface to access OS services. its is a command-line interpreter.
-Depending on the type of interface they use, shells can be of various types, in this case, a shell program of the type sh (Bourne Shell) will be developed.
-Users usually interact with a shell using a terminal emulator that is used to input data into a computer or computer system and display or print the data.
-In this repo is a Holberton school project.
+This respository contains simple shell team project for holberton school.
 This shell works on : interactive and non interactive mode.
+The aim of this projet was to make us comprehend how a shell works. what environment is, the difference between functions and system calls and how to create processes.

-## Allowed funtions used
+## Allowed functions used
 - access (man 2 access)
 - chdir (man 2 chdir)
 - close (man 2 close)